-CASA has been in the news lately!
+CASA of Santa Cruz has been in the news lately!
 Come check out these links!

 April is National Child Abuse Prevention Month.
 Each year, over 650,000 children are determined to have experienced abuse or neglect, ushering many of them into the dependency court and foster care systems.